hannesdonel/Simple-Chat/Readme.md

 # Simple Chat

-This is a real-time chat app built with React native.
-You can enter the chat without a registration and just start chatting.
+This is a real-time chat app for mobile devices (iOS and Android) built with React Native.
+The app will provide users with a chat interface, offline function and options to share images and location.

 <img src="./assets/example1.jpg" alt="Example Image 1" height="720">    - <img src="./assets/example2.jpg" alt="Example Image 2" height="720">

+## Technologies

+- React Native
+- JavaScript
+- Google Firebase Database
+- Google Firebase authentication
+- Google Firebase Cloud Storage
+- Expo
+- Gifted Chat library

-# Functionality
+## Functionality

 - You can pick a custom background color and set your chat name
 - You can send a pic